Taos Ski Valley opens on Thanksgiving Day.

 This year, in keeping with its surroundings, the Austing Haus has undergone a facelift of its own and is re-opening after renovations on Thanksgiving Day, and you’d be hard pressed to find a more romantic spot to spend the holiday weekend.

-The lodge is difficult to miss as you drive by, especially as the sun goes down, when the the two storied structure glows with its wall of windows, and with the folksy, Austrian stencilling decorating the exterior, it sets the tone for Ernie Blake’s Bavarian Village just up the road in Taos Ski Valley.
+The lodge is difficult to miss as you drive by, especially as the sun goes down when the two-storied structure glows with its wall of windows, and with the gooseneck barn lights outdoor pieces glowing beautifully in the night sky, you simply can’t miss it.
+It really lifts the overall look of the lodge’s exterior.
+With the folksy, Austrian stencilling decorating the exterior, it sets the tone for Ernie Blake’s Bavarian Village just up the road in Taos Ski Valley.

-The Austing Haus’ new owners approached the extensive renovations with reverence, careful to maintain the integrity of the original structure while revitalizing this magnificent lodge.
+The Austing Haus’ new owners approached the extensive renovations with reverence, careful to maintain the integrity of the original structure while revitalizing this magnificent lodge, from the barn door options to the inside renovations.

 The 24 guest rooms have been totally remodeled but are still full of character in keeping with the original vibe.